leon4113/ETHKL/README.md

-# Quadratic and Ranked Choice Voting DApp
+# Anonymous Real-Time Preferential Voting DApp on Scroll

+Introucing **Prevote**, an innovative platform designed to revolutionize how we express our preferences in voting!
+Built on the Scroll network, this decentralized application empowers users to actively participate in democratic processes using **Preferential Voting**  mechanisms.

-## Overview
+## 🌟 Features

-This decentralized application (DApp) is built to implement **Quadratic Voting** and **Ranked-Choice Voting** mechanisms on the **Scroll** network.
-The platform enables users to participate in voting processes where they can express the intensity of their preferences (Quadratic Voting) or rank candidates in order of preference (Ranked-Choice Voting).

-The project uses **Worldcoin** for user authentication to ensure **proof of humanity**, preventing Sybil attacks, and **The Graph** for efficient querying and real-time data fetching.

-### Features
+### **Preferential Voting**
-1. **Quadratic Voting**:
-   - Voters allocate a number of votes to each candidate.
-The cost of each additional vote increases quadratically, ensuring fairer representation.

-2. **Ranked-Choice Voting**:
-   - Voters rank candidates in order of preference.
-The votes are transferred and reallocated until a candidate receives more than 50% of the vote.
+- **Express Your Preference**: Preferential voting is an electoral system that allows voters to rank candidates in order of preference rather than choosing just one.
+This method enables voters to express their preferences more fully and can lead to outcomes that better reflect the overall sentiment of the electorate.

-3. **Worldcoin Integration**:
+### **Worldcoin Integration**
-   - Voter authentication is handled by **Worldcoin** to ensure that each voter is unique.
+- **Proof of Humanity**: Say goodbye to Sybil attacks!
+Our integration with Worldcoin guarantees that each voter is unique, enhancing the integrity of the voting process.

-4. **The Graph**:
+### **The Graph for Real-Time Data**
-   - Used for real-time querying of vote results, candidate data, and voter activity.
+- **Effortless Querying**: Utilizing The Graph, our platform provides seamless, real-time access to vote results, candidate information, and voter activity—keeping you updated every step of the way!

-5. **Deployed on Scroll**:
+### **Deployed on Scroll**
-   - The DApp is deployed on **Scroll**, a zk-rollup on Ethereum for efficient, low-cost, and scalable transactions.
+- **Scalable and Cost-Effective**: Experience lightning-fast transactions with Scroll, a zk-rollup on Ethereum that ensures efficiency and low costs.

----

 ## Technology Stack